clausehound/clausehound-blog/content/blog/blog-bite-what-are-benefit-corporations-and-flexible-purpose-corporations-and-how-are-they-identified/index.md

 ---
-title: "Jurisdiction Shopping - What are Benefit Corporations and Flexible Purpose Corporations, and how are they identified?"
+title: "What are Benefit Corporations and Flexible Purpose Corporations, and how are they identified?"
 author: alina@clausehound.com
-tags: ["Articles of Incorporation","Mondaq","Learn","USA","USA(CA)"]
+tags: ["Jurisdiction Shopping","Mondaq","Learn","USA","USA(CA)"]
 date: 2012-02-29 00:00:00
 description: "This article posted on our partner site Mondaq.com discusses benefit corporations and flexible purpose corporations, two subtypes of traditional business corporations that can be organized under the..."
 ---